 - Assess medical device stakeholder acceptance of clinical trial designs based on patient preference, with a particular focus on regulatory and reimbursement stakeholders

 This project yielded several important outcomes, including incorporation of patient preference information as an explicit means to set significance levels in clinical trial design.
-While this project focuses on a specific disease state (Parkinson’s disease), the method used may be generalizable to other diseases.
-Using this method to incorporate patient preferences into clinical trial design will address the longstanding conundrum that, in an enterprise devoted to easing the burden of disease, patients often have little or no direct input into the study design process.
+While this project focuses on a specific disease state (Parkinson’s disease), the method used could be leveraged to other diseases.
+Using this method to incorporate patient preferences into clinical trial design will address the longstanding challenge that, in an enterprise devoted to easing the burden of disease, patients often have little or no direct input into the study design process.

 Parkinson’s Patients’ Tolerance for Risk and Willingness to Wait for Potential Benefits of Novel Neurostimulation Devices: A Patient-Centered Threshold Technique Study (PCOR Project Aim 2 paper)